JongKI-PARK/algorithm/Chapter22/README.md

 The space here is the amount of space that data structure(a graph expressed as a adjacency list) takes place.
 The degree(u) is the number of vertices(nodes) adjacent to $u$.
 To determine if $(u, v) \in E$, the upper bound of the elements to be examined is degree(u).
+To represent a weighted graph as an adjacency list, add a weight field to each list.

+A potential disadvantage of the adjacency-list representation
+ * The only way to check whether a given edge (u, v) is on the graph is to check the array Adj[u].

 <br>